quicwg/multipath/draft-ietf-quic-multipath.md

 Hosts that are designed to support multipath using multiple number spaces MAY adopt a conservative posture after negotiating multipath support with a peer using zero-length CID.
-The simplest posture is to elect to only send data on one path at a time, while accepting packets on all acceptable paths.
+The simplest posture is to only send data on one path at a time, while accepting packets on all acceptable paths.
 In that case: